zenmumbler/krystal/README.md

 Usage
 -----

-Currently in flux, I'm transitioning over to .hpp files only due to templated class requirements.
-This will make it easy to include in your project though: make the krystal folder findable for your compiler and add `#include "krystal.hpp"` to files in which you wish to use krystal.
+Add the krystal directory to your compiler's include path, add `krystal.cpp` to the list of files to compile and `#include "krystal.hpp"` in files where you want to use krystal.

 Status